curvednebula/go-rust-perf-tests/README.md

 ## First run results

 **NOTE:** The tests were executed on Windows/Intel CPU.
-A few people reported different results on MacOS with Apple CPU, where Rust version finished execution faster.
+A few people reported different results on MacOS with Apple M CPU, where Rust performed better.

-Rust was 30% slower with the default malloc, but almost identical to Go with mimalloc.
+Rust was 30% slower with the default malloc.
 While the biggest difference was massive RAM usage by Go: 2-4Gb vs Rust is only 35-60Mb.
 But why?
 Is that simply because GC can't keep up with so many goroutines allocating structs?

+## Rust optimizations

+I've got a suggestion to use mimalloc instead of default memory allocator.
+With mimalloc Rust gave much better results, which were approximately the same as Go.
+Note that on MacOS Rust performed even better.

+## Go optimizations

+**1: goroutines with CPU workers**

-Notice that on average Rust finished a task in 0.006s (max in 0.053s), while Go's average task duration was 16s!
+I've notice that on average Rust finished a task in 0.006s (max in 0.053s), while Go's average task duration was 16s!
 A massive differrence!
 If both finished all tasks at roughtly the same time that could only mean that Go is executing thousands of tasks in parallel sharing limited amount of CPU threads available, but Rust is running only couple of them at once.
 This explains why Rust's average task duration is so short.

-## Optimization 1: goroutines with CPU workers ##

 Since Go runs so many tasks in paralell it keeps thousands of hash maps filled with thousands of structs in the RAM.
 GC can't even free this memory because application is still using it.
 Rust on the other hand only creates couple of hash maps at once.